wusai2333/trib/doc/lab2.md

 time.

-As said, in Lab1, we already implemented the back-ends (key-value server) and the APIs that call these back-ends, so we will simply reuse them without any change (assuming that you implemented them correctly).
-Both the bin storage client and the keeper will query and maintain the data stored on the back-ends, cooperatively presents a coherent bin storage interface to upper layer applications.
+As said, in Lab1, we already implemented the back-ends (key-value server) and the APIs that call these back-ends, so we will simply reuse them with no changes (assuming that you implemented them correctly).
+Both the bin storage client and the keeper will query and maintain the data stored on the back-ends, cooperatively present a coherent bin storage interface to upper layer applications.

 ## Tribble

-Before we look into how the Tribbler service works, let's first define what is a tribble.
+Before we look into how the Tribbler service works, let's first define what a tribble is.

 A Tribble is a structure type that has 4 fields: